 To mark the 25th anniversary of Buffy the Vampire Slayer’s premiere on The WB – and because the show is still inspiring a whole new generation of queer youth around the world – we took a look back at some of the show’s gayest moments, from Becoming to Doppelgangland and Storyteller.

 2×22 – Becoming

 Plot: Buffy teams up with her arch-nemesis Spike to take down Angelus and Drusilla before they unleash the demon Acathla, who aims to “swallow the world” into hell.

 Why is it queer?
 Buffy is forced to reveal that she’s the slayer to her mother, which she doesn’t take well.
 Joyce, confused about Buffy’s calling, responds like a parent who refuses to believe their child is queer.
-She asks questions such as: “Honey, are you sure you’re a slayer?”, “Have you tried not being a slayer?”, “It’s because you didn’t have a strong father figure, isn’t it?”
+She asks questions such as “Honey, are you sure you’re a slayer?”, “Have you tried not being a slayer?”, “It’s because you didn’t have a strong father figure, isn’t it?”
 Buffy is then kicked out of her home.
-Although she doesn’t identity as queer (on the show, comic book is a different story), Buffy became a champion for LGBTQ+ youth who also felt ostracised because of their identity.
+Although she doesn’t identity as queer (on the show, comic book is a different story), Buffy became a champion for LGBTQ+ youth who also feel ostracised because of their identity.

 3×16 – Doppelgangland